 Thankfully there are some markings on both the water reservoir and the section where you place your ground coffee, so that takes a bit of the guess work out.
 I have measured both, and the water reservoir holds about 495g of water and the coffee section will hold up to 50g of ground coffee.

 Operating the Iwaki is super easy (see my full instructions below) basically just place ground coffee and cold water in each of the sections to the markings, and that’s it.

-Compared to other cold brew methods such as full immersion, the Iwaki brewing process should have less caffeine.
+Compared to other cold brew coffee methods such as the full immersion cold brew French Press, the Iwaki brewing process should have less caffeine.
 Plus, with it being so small the Iwaki can easily fit inside of the refrigerator while it is dripping away overnight.

 Iwaki Cold Brew Instructions

 As I mentioned above, setting up and using the Iwaki water drip coffee maker is pretty easy and straightforward, or as I like to say “no rocket science needed” with this brewer!
 For those of you struggling and want a better idea of how this cold drip brewer works keep on reading or watch my video where I show the brewing process from start to finish.